shadowspawn/forest-arborist/notes.md

 * save/restore or freeze of whatever for reproducible working group state [snapshot?]
 * multiple manifest files, e.g. HRVMasterStable ?
   * move manifest to .arm folder?
+  * manifest list
+  * handle clone with no default manifest and no manifest specified
 * something to check for merges already in progress etc, check, pure expectedProtocols
 * config edit (see git)
 * repo or personal preference for rebase vs merge et al